minecraftgenius76/PEMiniAPI/README.md

 # MCPE-MiniGame-API

-Attempt to create skeleton code for MCPE mini-game common APIs | Future Use
+Initial Skeleton  Code to create common APIs for developing MCPE mini-games in pocketmine
+| Future Use